malciller/dio-domains/README.md

 an excellent Docker image created by [@gnzsnz](https://github.com/gnzsnz) that handles headless authentication and session management.

+> [!WARNING]
+> Only run one trading mode (paper or live) per container.
+Do not use the 'both' mode with AUTO_RESTART_TIME enabled, as the dual Java applications will fight for VNC window focus during automation and deadlock the gateway.

 ### 1. Create gateway directory and credentials

 ```bash